EnterpriseDB/tpa/docs/tpaexec-configure.md

 be enough for most clusters.

 Specify `--hostnames-from <filename>` to select hostnames from a file with one name per line.
+The file must contain at least as many valid hostnames as there are instances in your cluster.

 Use `--hostnames-pattern '…pattern…'` to limit the selection to lines matching an egrep pattern.